lune-climate/lune-shipping-csv-tool/README.md

 3. Install a package manager if you don't have it already
 4. Install all dependencies via  `npm install` or `yarn` depending on your package manager of choice
 5. Run the utility via `npm run start` or `yarn start` depending on your package manager of choice

+Run `git` commands to update the local clone of the repository with the latest upstream changes (note that some of them may be backwards-incompatible).

 ## How to use